 asset B expects asset A to be a string not an integer.

 To avoid a scenario like this, it is recommended you

 when you switch branches.

 Dagster resources are python objects that any assets can access.
-Resources can be configured using dagit to change the behavior of a given resource.
+Resources can be configured using the dagster UI to change the behavior of a given resource.
 PUDL currently has three resources:

 dataset_settings resource tells the PUDL ETL which years

 of data to process.
 You can configure the dataset settings